iourisorokine/Gem-Box/README.md

 ## Project Owners

 The app was co-created with [Anna-Marie Nauruschat](https://github.com/annamarie-now), [Harinath Vulta](https://github.com/harinathvutla), and [Jörg Stommel](https://github.com/Jrgsto).
-All features and functionnalities were planned and designed together as the third and final project of Ironhack Full Stack Web Development Bootcamp Berlin.
+All features and functionalities were planned and designed together as the third and final project of Ironhack Full Stack Web Development Bootcamp Berlin.

 ## Concept of the App